readyready15728/misc/stardew-valley-notes.md

 * Be sure to **identify** recipients of quest items positively before giving the item.
 * Bring food with you into the mines.
-* Right click to move just single items between chests/inventory.
+* Right-click to move just single items between chests/inventory.